GaboTv/sigfox-nodejs-mqtt/readme.md

 });
 ```

-This is **VERY** basic, but if we are using https between Sigfox servers and our Middleware the authorization token will not be disclosed, so no risk for interception.
+This is **VERY** basic, but if we are using https between Sigfox servers and our middleware the authorization token will not be disclosed, so no risk for interception.

 Now to test this, go to Postman, choose basic Auth, fill in your login and password , click on refresh Headers and you should have a new header line with the right token.